KittyDig/portfolio_1/README.md

 ### Landing Page
 - The landing page gives the user the new / featured techniques of the week, and this would change every week, to keep returning visitors entertained and updated on new happenings.
-- It encapsulates the theme of the website in one page: straight to the point learning about mindfulness, yoga and meditation.
+- It encapsulates the theme of having a straight-to-the-point page: straight to the point learning about mindfulness, yoga, and meditation.
--It incorperates using hovering over the image to reveal the name of the technique to reflect discovery as the user embarks on a self-discovery journey.
+-It incorporates using hovering over the image to reveal the name of the technique to reflect discovery as the user embarks on a self-discovery journey.

 ### Footer
-- The footer containts the name of the company and the copyright.
+- The footer contains the name of the company and the copyright.
 - I chose not to put any more information in the footer as I wanted it to be a sticky footer and I did not want it taking up too much space, all needed information can be found in the navbar.

 ### About Us
-- The about us page gives the user all of the required information about the website and what it is used for.
+- The About Us page gives the user all of the required information about the website and what it is used for.
 - It gives the reasons this website is better than others and why the user should continue browsing this site.

 ### Explore Categories